The Single Parents Guide to Taking on Walt Disney World

 - Taking Breaks at the Resort

-This article was updated on January 10, 2023.
+This article was updated November 21, 2024.

 Tips for Single Parents at Disney World

-Typically the most significant issue most single parents face when visiting Disney World is the cost.
-Let’s be honest.
-A Disney World vacation can get expensive with airfare, food, tickets, and lodging.Â
+The most significant issue most single parents face when visiting Disney World is the cost.
+Things can add up quickly between airfare, food, tickets, and lodging.

-Lastly, you’ll want to consider the cost of extra items like tips for housekeeping, souvenirs, or things you might want to add to your trip.
+Then there’s the cost of food.
+Eating out three times a day for seven days in a row can get expensive, no matter how many are in your group.
+You’ll also want to consider the cost of extra items like tips for housekeeping, souvenirs, or things you might want to add to your trip.
 (Example: Seasonal Parties, Dessert Parties, Fireworks Cruises)

+If you’re already overwhelmed, I get it.
+But don’t worry.
+These things are manageable if you set a strict budget and stick to it.
+We’ll go over each one in more detail with some practical advice.
 In the meantime, you’ll want to find a dedicated place to write down your anticipated expenses.
-I recommend keeping a notebook or a spreadsheet where everything is in one place and easy to locate.
+I recommend keeping a notebook or using our complimentary spreadsheet, which has everything in one place and is easy to locate.
 Then, as you plan, you can adjust your budget as needed.

 As for your overall budget for a Disney trip, I wouldn’t set one immediately.
 Instead, I would start collecting the numbers before I did anything else.
-Then base your entire budget on reasonable numbers.
+Then, base your entire budget on reasonable numbers.

 This is a big one.
 Whether you drive or fly will depend on overall expense.
 Do you have airline miles benefits as a frequent flyer or from a credit card?
 Can these be applied to your trip?

 For those looking at driving, how far is the distance?
 Will you have to add an extra day because the drive is so long?
 How often will you fill up with gas, and what’s the cost?
+Another thing to consider when driving is the wear and tear on your car.
+Does it need new tires, brakes, or maintenance before embarking on your trip?

 Maybe you should rent a car?
 What do those costs look like in comparison to flying?